-For lunch we recommend Hlaing Cafe on Gurkha Road, a restaurant run by descendants of the Gurkhas (‘Gorkhali’ in Burmese) who were imperial troops and played a prominent role in bringing Upper Burma to the will of the British Empire.
+For lunch we recommend Hlaing Cafe on Gurkha Road, a restaurant run by a Gurkha family, descendants of the imperial troops that played a prominent role in bringing Upper Burma into the bosom of the British Empire.

 Energetic visitors may wish to spend the afternoon at either the Anisakan or Pwe Kauk waterfalls just outside of the town; however we would recommend following Beth Ellis’s example and spend this first afternoon exploring the town on bicycle.

 Whereas Maymyo was largely a pleasure town for the Japanese, the British to the contrary used it to keep their men from getting into trouble in Mandalay.
-The kernel of Maymyo was Candacraig, a glorious red-brick building described as a raj ‘chummery’ by Theroux.
+The kernel of Maymyo was Candacraig, a glorious red-brick ‘raj chummery’.
 Candacraig is situated just off the Circular Road to the east of the town and can be easily reached by bicycle.
 Here unmarried officers of the Bombay-Burma Trading Company were sent to keep away from the sensual delights of Mandalay and instead exert themselves at rugger and polo.

 Candacraig was still in good shape when Theroux visited in the ‘70s, described as ‘like a mansion in Newport or Eastbourne, with porches and gables and over the door a neatly pruned trellis arch of ivy. … the floors gleaming with polish, the bannisters shining.’